inside top of book cover

 Figure 5F.
 Close up of the leaf of U. mutica showing the numerous long hairs on the blade and sheath margins.
 If hairs come off easily causing skin irritation, grass is probably Guinea grass, NOT California grass.

-42b Racemes narrow, simple, not secondarily branched.
-Grass not large; if spreading, then by stolons, not horizontal culms. .. .
+Racemes narrow, simple, not secondarily branched.
+Grass not large; if spreading, then by normal length decumbant culms rooting at the nodes, not long horizontal culms. .. .

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~